Tejaannamdevula/DSA/Graphs/Problems/Readme.md

         - connected component a group of vertices where each vertex is connected to all other vertices
         - make the connected component as large as possible

+    Problems :

+    C. BFS we can find shortest paths if all lengths are equal To connect group of vertices we dont need to do explicitly by adding all edges we can add a few in a line and connect them